-Monitoring and tracking is near-useless without incorporating any KPIs or specifying how any data change over time is relevant to security.
-Mark goals such as lowering average number of days passed between a patch being released and a patch being applied or the increasing frequency of open port scans.
-As time passes, you’ll be able to identify vendors who aren’t meeting your standards.
+Monitoring and tracking is near-useless without relevant KPIs or specifying how data change over time affects security and risk.
+Designate goals such as lowering average number of days it takes to apply a software patch, or the increasing frequency of open port scans.
+As time passes, you’ll begin to identify vendors who aren’t meeting your standards.

-Your VRM office should begin monitoring and tracking your vendors using any existing technologies or tools in place and implementing any new processes developed with your vendor’s help.
-Work with your vendor to have them provide any information that is produced through their own monitoring efforts to save resources on your behalf.
+Your VRM office should begin monitoring and tracking your vendors using any technologies or tools already in place.
+Work with your vendors to plan and implement any new processes.
+Working with your vendor to get information already produced from their own monitoring efforts will save you time and resources.

-The foundational work performed in previous steps will help the VRM office more clearly identify issues and abnormalities.
+The foundational work you’ve done will help the VRM office identify issues and abnormalities more quickly and clearly.
 When any vendor security issues pop up, the VRM office should work in tandem with business unit owners in order to remediate issues.

-Engaging in vendor continuous monitoring takes some effort but produces compounding results improving not only your vendor risk management but your own security posture as well.
+Engaging in vendor continuous monitoring takes some effort but produces compounding results.
+This improves not only your vendor risk management, but your own total security posture as well.